tomfanhm/cheat-sheet/src/content/documentation/security.md

 - RSA-512: 155 decimal digits (insecure).
 - RSA-768: 232 decimal digits (insecure).
 - RSA-1024: 308 decimal digits (borderline secure).

 ---

+### Check Digit

+- ISBN-10: To check the validity of an ISBN-10, calculate the sum of the first 9 digits multiplied by their positions (1 to 9), add the last digit (which can be 10 for 'X'), and verify if the total is divisible by 11.
+- EAN-13: To check the validity of an EAN-13, calculate the sum of the digits at odd positions multiplied by 1, add the sum of the digits at even positions multiplied by 3, and verify if the total modulo 10 equals zero.
+- VISA: To check the validity of a Visa card number, use the Luhn algorithm: double every second digit from right to left, sum the digits of the resulting numbers, add the untouched digits, and verify if the total is divisible by 10.

+---